Order Optimal Cascaded Code Distributed Computing With Low Complexity and Improved Flexibility: An Illustrative Example of the Proposed Coded Distributed Scheme

 In round $2$, we consider the IVs in \eqref{eq-IVs 2 nodes} which are requested by $2$ nodes.
 Each node multicasts an XOR of two locally computed IVs to the other $4$ nodes.
 For instance, node $1$ multicasts $v_{2,4}\bigoplus v_{3,2}$ to nodes $2$, $3$, $5$ and $6$.
 Since nodes $2$, $5$ (the second element of $\mathcal{G}_1$ and $\mathcal{G}_2$) know $v_{3,2}$ locally, thus they can decode the requested $v_{2,4}$.
 Similarly, nodes $3$ and $6$ (the third element of $\mathcal{G}_1$ and $\mathcal{G}_2$) can decode the requested $v_{3,2}$.

-In the two-round transmission in the Shuffle phase, there are $12$ messages of length $T/2$ bits ($T$ is the size of a single IV), and $6$ messages of length $T$ bits.
+In the Shuffle strategy of two rounds, there are $12$ messages of length $T/2$ bits ($T$ is the size of a single IV), and $6$ messages of length $T$ bits.
 By \eqref{eq-def of L}, the communication load is,

 which coincides with \eqref{eq-Load}.